-Varieties marked in the Notes column as "Outclassed" as other varieties have better yield and many with superior malting characteristics.
-Whilst these Outclassed varieties remain as Accredited Malting Barleys, there is little demand or segregations provided for these varieties.
+Varieties are marked in the Notes column as "Outclassed" as other alternative varieties have taken their place in the market with superior agronomics and/or malting characteristics.
+Whilst these Outclassed varieties remain as Accredited Malting Barleys, there is considered to be little demand or segregations provided for these varieties.
 It is the opinion of Barley Australia that these varieties are no longer marketable.

-Where a load is delivered with a varietal mix that does not meet the minimum varietal purity of 95%, its maximum classification can only be Feed grade.
+Where a load is delivered with a varietal mix that does not meet the minimum varietal purity of 95%, its maximum classification can only be Barley1 or Barley2 grade.